MartinHinz/cv/cv_english.md

 08/2011–01/2015
 : - Assistant Coordinator of the DFG Priority Programme SPP 1400 'Early Monumentality and Social Differentiation' at the Institute for Prehistory and Early History of the CAU Kiel ([http://www.monument.ufg.uni-kiel.de/](http://www.monument.ufg.uni-kiel.de/))

+### project PI
+Since 2020
+: - XRONOS – Open Access Database for absolute chronological archaeological information (SNF IZCOZ0_198153)

+Since 2020
+: - Disclose the Archaeology of Wetland Neolithic (DAWN) - Expanding scientific exchange between Belarusian and Swiss Wetland Archaeology on the beginning of the Corded Ware Culture (Seed Funding Grant with countries of CIS Region 2020)

+### project participation

+Since 2014
+: - Leading developer and data manager of 'RADON-B – Radiocarbondates online (version 2014): Database for European 14C dates for the Bronze and Early Iron Age' ([http://radon-b.ufg.uni-kiel.de](http://radon-b.ufg.uni-kiel.de))
+  - Member of the SNSF project "Mobilities, Entanglements and Transformations in Neolithic Societies on the Swiss Plateau (3900-3500 BC)".

+Since 2012
+: - Leading developer and data manager of 'RADON - Radiocarbon dates online 2014: Central European and Scandinavian database of 14C dates for the Neolithic and Early Bronze Age' ([http://radon.ufg.uni-kiel.de](http://radon.ufg.uni-kiel.de))

+Since 2009
+: - Member of the DFG project 'Eythra, Lkr.
+Leipzig: a linear and stichband ceramic settlement and its key function for understanding the Early Neolithic development in Central Germany' (SM 299/2-3; VE 117/5-3)

 ### teaching (last five years)

 2020